Method defining routes to methods: good practices

 Summary The developer portal allows you to test reading methods (GETs) on the same portal.
 Test method Enter an API in the APIs Catalog on the portal's homepage.
 Then select a method and click on the buttonTest method.
 Select the implementation which ...

-• Configure APIs and Methods Privacy
+• APIs catalog and documentation